 As always, Spicers Retreats are always set in stunning locations and allow you to enjoy some of the most beautiful parts of Queensland and get back to nature.
 What I loved about the Scenic Rim Trail was it pushed me out of my comfort zone and allowed me to try something new and adventurous that I probably wouldn’t have tried otherwise.

 The guides were so knowledgeable, attentive and there was never a moment where you felt you couldn’t ask for something.
 I loved the mix of getting back to nature while still enjoying relaxation and luxury.
 Staying in such a beautiful location made it easy to wake up every day and sharing the experience with other walkers made it even more special.
+Find out more about the Scenic Rim Trail experience here.

 Phoebe Lee is a travel writer and award-winning blogger with a love for storytelling.
 Phoebe creates practical, fun and engaging written content designed to inspire and energise travel-lovers and dreamers.
 Follow her and Matt’s adventures at home and around the world, right here on Little Grey Box and through Instagram, Facebook and YouTube.